 2. MCVideo client 1 sends a group call request towards the MCVideo server via the SIP core, which hosts the group selected by the user and identified by MCVideo group ID.
 The group call request also contains the MCVideo group ID and an SDP offer containing the MCVideo client media parameters.
 If the MC service user of MCVideo client 1 has selected a functional alias, then the group call request contains that functional alias.
 If there is a transmit media request, then the group call request contains an indication for the implicit transmit media request.

 3. MCVideo server checks whether the user of MCVideo client 1 is authorized to initiate a group call for the selected group.
 If a functional alias is present, the MCVideo server checks whether it is allowed to be used and if it has been activated for the user.
 If authorized and the group call is ongoing for that MCVideo group ID, the MCVideo server adds the requesting MCVideo client 1 to the existing MCVideo group call and notifies the MCVideo client 1 that the MCVideo group call is already in progress.
 Otherwise, MCVideo server resolves the MCVideo group ID to determine the members of that group and their affiliation status, based on the information from the group management server.

+If the functional alias is provided only in the group call request, or via binding, the MCVideo server proceeds with the value that is provided.
+If the functional alias is provided in both the group call request and via binding, it is up to the MCVideo server implementation to determine a value for the functional alias to be used.

 NOTE 2: MCVideo server can have already retrieved the user/group configuration data and locally cached.
 If the user/group configuration data is not locally cached on the MCVideo server then MCVideo server requests the user/group configuration data from the MCVideo user database/group management server.